juancas9812/juancas9812/README.md

 Hey, I'm Juan Sarmiento, a recent grad electronics engineer from the Pontificia Universidad Javeriana.
 I have insterests in AI and ML, data science and signal processing.

-Check out my class notes (codes and scripts) on signal processing and image processing, AI/ML, and robotics in my repositories.
+Check out my class notes (codes and scripts) on signal and image processing, AI/ML, and robotics in my repositories.

 Checkout my latest project on speech enhancement: [Audio Inteligente](https://github.com/juancas9812/TG_Audio_Inteligente), which I presented as my undergraduate thesis at the Pontificia Universidad Javeriana.